The National American Indians and Alaska Natives (AIAN) Map Details

 Federally Recognized Reservations

-The Department of Interior’s Bureau of Indian Affairs defines a Federal Indian reservation as an area of land reserved for a tribe or tribes under treaty or other agreement with the United States, executive order, or federal statute or administrative action as permanent tribal homelands.
+The Department of Interior’s Bureau of Indian Affairs defines a Federal Indian reservation as an area of land reserved for a tribe or tribes under treaty or other agreement with the United States, federal statute or administrative action, or executive order as permanent tribal homelands.
 The federal government holds title to the land in trust on behalf of the tribe.

 Federally Recognized Tribes